3scale-ops/aws-nlb-helper-operator/README.md

 You can contribute by:

-* Raising any issues you find using operator
+* Raising any issues you find using the operator
 * Fixing issues by opening [Pull Requests](https://github.com/3scale/aws-nlb-helper-operator/pulls)
 * Submitting a patch or opening a PR
 * Improving documentation
-* Talking about operator
+* Talking about the operator

 All bugs, tasks or enhancements are tracked as [GitHub issues](https://github.com/3scale/aws-nlb-helper-operator/issues).